 Maintenance Electrician job duties include installing, maintaining, repairing, and servicing electrical power systems of buildings.
 Many of the service providers for electrical systems will work on industrial, commercial, and residential units.
 A typical day of work for a Maintenance Electrician begins by learning about the specific tasks.
 Employers assign electricians to travel to a customer to address any electrical-related issues.
 Many electricians work alone but may have to collaborate with building engineers and architects.
-The job can consist of repairing normal wear on the electrical system, replacing a damaged or defective mechanical part, or adjusting equipment settings for better performance.
+The job can repair normal wear on the electrical system, replace a damaged or defective mechanical part, or adjust equipment settings for better performance.

 Related Job Titles to Maintenance Electrician

 - Electrical Service Technician